Seth Johnson (baseball): Baltimore Orioles

 The Rays traded Johnson to the Baltimore Orioles in a three-team trade on August 1, 2022, in which the Rays acquired José Siri from the Houston Astros, the Astros acquired Trey Mancini from Baltimore and Jayden Murray from Tampa Bay, and the Orioles also acquired Chayce McDermott from the Astros.

 On November 15, 2022, the Orioles selected Johnson's contract and added him to the 40-man roster to protect him from the Rule 5 draft.
 Johnson was optioned to the Triple-A Norfolk Tides to begin the 2023 season.
 He made rehab appearances for the rookie–level Florida Complex League Orioles, Single–A Delmarva Shorebirds, High–A Aberdeen IronBirds, and Double–A Bowie Baysox as he continued his recovery from surgery.
 Johnson was again optioned to Triple–A Norfolk to begin the 2024 season.
 However, he instead began the campaign with Bowie, and compiled a 2.63 ERA as he was 0-6 with 35 walks and 61 strikeouts over 18 starts.

 Philadelphia Phillies

 On July 30, 2024, the Orioles traded Johnson and pitcher Moisés Chace to the Philadelphia Phillies in exchange for reliever Gregory Soto.
 He was promoted to the major leagues for the first time on September 8.
-In 2.1 innings in his first major league season he gave up 8 hits, 3 walks, and 9 earned runs.
+In 2 1/3 innings in his first major league season he gave up eight hits, three walks, and nine earned runs.

 Johnson was optioned to the Triple-A Lehigh Valley IronPigs to begin the 2025 season.
 He was recalled to Philadelphia on June 1, 2025, after Taijuan Walker was moved to the bullpen.
 On July 19, Johnson recorded his first career win, allowing one run over one inning of relief against the Los Angeles Angels.
+Johnson appeared in ten games for the Phillies, going 1-1 with a 4.26 ERA and 17 strikeouts over 12 2/3 innings.
+He pitched in 39 games for Lehigh Valley and went 5-5 with a 4.75 ERA, 67 strikeouts, and 35 walks over 60 2/3 innings.

+Johnson was again optioned to Triple-A Lehigh Valley to begin the 2026 season.
+He was recalled by the Phillies for the first time during the season on April 13.
+He was subsequently recalled and optioned multiple times by the Phillies during the season.
+Johnson made 16 relief appearances for the Phillies and had a 1-0 record, a 5.51 ERA, and 20 strikeouts.

+Athletics

+On August 3, 2026, Johnson was traded to the Athletics in exchange for Colby Thomas.